LivelyIE/web/tasks/markdown/T_OrganiseBankAccounts.md

-Your lender will look back through six months of your bank statements when applying for a mortgage so it's a good idea to clearly structure savings and expenses at least six months beforehand.
-Note that your lender will request statements for all bank accounts you have including those like *Revolut*.
+Your lender will look back through six months of your bank statements when applying for a mortgage so it's a good idea to clearly structure savings and expenses beforehand.
+Your lender will request statements for all bank accounts you have including those like *Revolut*.

 ## Structure Your Savings

-Your lender will expect you to save consistently each month.
-Missing a month or reducing the saving amount could impact your application.
-It's a good idea to open a separate account to save into which you should avoid withdrawing from.
-Many people have two savings accounts in the run up to their mortgage application - one purely for saving for their home and another for short-term savings goals like holidays, weddings, etc.
+It's a good idea to open a separate account to save into.
+Many people have two savings accounts in the run up to their mortgage application - one purely for saving for their home and another for short-term savings goals like holidays, weddings, etc. Your lender will expect you to save consistently each month.
+Missing a month, reducing the saving amount or withdrawing from your savings could impact your application.

 ## Where to Keep Your Deposit

-Keep it wherever is connivent for you to regularly contribute to.
-You can also consider looking around at interest rates being provided on deposits as the deposit rates provided by banks can be quite low.
-If you earned 3% interest on €40,000 over a year you would have an extra €1,200 to go towards your new home!
+Keep your deposit wherever is connivent for you to regularly contribute to.
+You should also consider shopping around for a competitive deposit interest rate as some banks provide very little interest.
+If, for example, you earn 3% interest on €40,000 over a year you would have an extra €1,200 to go towards your new home!

-If applying with a partner it is not an issue if you have separate savings accounts.
+If applying for a mortgage with a partner it is not an issue if you have separate savings accounts.

 ## Overdrafts and Missed Payments